Links on Android Authority may earn us a commission. Learn more.

 Read Android Authority’s Fitbit Inspire 2 review to find out how it stacks up against the competition.

-Update, February 2021: We have updated our Fitbit Inspire 2 review with new pricing details.
+Update, February 2021: We have updated our Fitbit Inspire 2 review with new software update and pricing details.
 Read on for more info.

 Fitbit Inspire 2 vs Fitbit Inspire HR

 Fitbit announced the Inspire 2 only a year and a half after the Inspire HR.
-The Inspire 2 isn’t entirely different from its predecessor, but there are a handful of small upgrades:
+The Inspire 2 isn’t entirely different from its predecessor, but there are a handful of minor upgrades:

 - Slightly improved case: The Inspire 2’s case is more pebble-shaped and rounded than the boxier Inspire HR.

 - Touch-sensitive buttons: The Fitbit Inspire 2 has a touch-enabled button on each side of its case, which will only register taps if they’re pressed at the same time.
 The Inspire HR only has a small physical button on the left side of its case.
 To be clear, these touch-enabled buttons are easier to press and far less laggy than the inductive buttons that can be found on the Fitbit Sense, Versa 3, and Charge 4.